From Patrick Waterhouse & Mikhael Subotzky's "Ponte City."

 Fear is loaded.
 Scared of what?
 Scared of who?
 The dance between fear and prejudice is real.
 It is, after all, in the lexicon of fear that apartheid started to sound reasonable, even obvious, to a bunch of people no more inherently monstrous than any others.
 Fear acts as its own justification.
 The scared person doesn’t need to worry about anyone but herself.
 To be afraid is to adopt a worldview in which you are vulnerable, innocent, as opposed to the depravity of other people.
 Fear forgives what we do (I was afraid, so I just shot) and what we fail to do (I wanted to help, but I was too scared).
 We consider improbable a character who in fact is entirely predictable: the frightened perpetrator.

 It goes without saying that there have been many modes of fear in post-apartheid South Africa (I have already tried several).
 And there is, presumably, something like the exact right amount of fear: felt in proportion to legitimate danger, which changes as the danger changes, and is justified simply by its veracity.
-But there have also been, one feels, major surpluses, and even some deficits, which open themselves up to interpretation: those who make hyperbolic claims to victimisation (the "white genocide"), or those who go on about how “thrilling” it is to live here rather than in the supposedly tedious West, believing themselves interesting by geographic association.
+But there have also been, one feels, major surpluses, and even some deficits, which open themselves up to interpretation: those who make hyperbolic claims to victimisation (the "white genocide"), or those who go on about how “thrilling” it is to live here rather than in the supposedly tedious West, with all its safety and regulation.
 Somewhere along the line, at times more deservedly than others, the Johannesburg identity has gotten entangled with danger, and your relationship to that entanglement is inevitably fraught and revealing.

 When I read the recent news reports about Ponte being so okay, I thought the building had entered some new phase of reform.
 But reports like this turn out to be something of a genre.
 For twenty years now, journalists have been visiting Ponte and confirming that it is remarkably like an apartment block.
 “Ponte City Starts to Hold its Head High,” reads a headline from 2002, announcing that “Africa’s tallest residential building is taking a turn towards respectability.”
 A piece from only the year before talks about “a spectacular turnaround of the once-notorious Ponte building.”
 In 1998 the Mail & Guardian visited the building to find a bunch of students living in the luxe penthouses, saying that they were very happy there.
 In 1996 the Saturday Star reported, in alliterative delirium, that “Hillbrow’s high-rise human hive buzzes with life.”
 A 1994 City Press headline reads “We Love Ponte” and describes the building as a beaming microcosm for the New South Africa (“Viva, powersharing, Viva!”).
 Another 1994 article, this time from Beeld, interviewed residents who’d been living there since shortly after it opened; one declared (this is translated from the Afrikaans), “We definitely feel it is now safer here than earlier.”
 During some of this time, Ponte actually was the site of its share of trauma: a highly-publicised murder, a kidnapping, a drug syndicate, an arms cache.
 The building was radically run-down and partially squatted, not to mention the incessant rumours of brothels and shebeens on some of its floors.
 But apparently it has never been bad enough for us: it couldn’t reach our low expectations.